 The course will focus on both an overview of urban health issues and important public health concepts, and the participatory research focused on a critical health topic in the student’s slum community.
 Most of the course is dependent on the student taking responsibility to do independent reflection, research and writing, utilizing both experience and local/global health literature in order to accomplish the course learning outcomes.

 The course is scheduled around the online discussions and four major projects.
 The course schedule, topics, evaluation and assignments may be altered at the instructor’s discretion.

+In addition to class and online discussions there will be a peer learning lab for one hour before the start of the class zoom calls.
+The peer learning lab is a time for students to review reading assignments, prepare for the class discussion, and work on the written assignments.
+The instructor will employ a “just in time approach” to assisting the lab by providing brief guidance or instruction to assist the students with the peer learning lab.
+Two priority topics for this instruction are writing skills and reading review skills.
+Writing skills will focus on organizing, outlining, and developing the required written assignments.
+Reading guidance will focus on identification of key information, developing questions, and preparing for class discussions.

+Other lab topics may include, depending on the student’s needs, interviewing skills, qualitative study methods, literature review skills, use of the WCIU library, etc.

 Section 3 - Schedule and Evaluation